Explaining vague language: Introduction

-In section \ref{sec:lipman}, we start with a review of \cite{lipman2009why}'s results, with a discussion of his definition of vagueness.
-In section \ref{sec:account}, we present the optimality result of \cite{egre2023optimality}, and in particular the main assumption it makes regarding the way in which semantic vagueness is recruited to communicate the shape of one's epistemic uncertainty.
-In section \ref{sec:discussion}, then, we explain why this model does not contradict Lipman's results, and we draw more general lessons regarding the semantics-pragmatics division for linguistic meaning.
-In section \ref{sec:generalizing}, we examine how the strategy used to show the optimality of a specific vague expression could be generalized to arbitrary vague expressions.
-We remain mostly informal in what follows, since our goal is fundamentally to provide a conceptual and philosophical clarification on the assumptions and implications of both models that is easily accessible to non-experts.
+In section \ref{sec:discussion}, finally, we explain why our account does not logically contradict Lipman's results, and we draw more general lessons regarding the semantics-pragmatics division for linguistic meaning. \pe{We also discuss the interaction between the semantic characteristic of vague expressions at the heart of our account, and our assumption that the language's expressiveness is limited.} We \pe{defer the proof of the main result to an appendix}, since one of the goals of this paper is to provide a conceptual and philosophical clarification on the assumptions and implications of both models that is easily accessible to non-experts.